Archive for May 2010

 Tom asked me while waiting for darkness in a cow pasture in (March 1993) if I’d ever viewed all nine galaxies within a 1° field of view, when centered on M86.
 I had not…

 However, my attempt would come a few years later on March 16, 1999.
-My notes from that night are listed below, and my sketch is following:
+My notes from that night are listed below, and my sketch is as following:

 fullsizeoutput_12a0